Music at Wittenberg — a “strong” and “notable” program (2021 Fiske Guide to Colleges).

-The music department offers scholarships in voice, band and orchestral instruments, piano, organ, and classical guitar—and these scholarships are available to all students regardless of major.
+The Wittenberg Music Department offers scholarships in voice, band and orchestral instruments, piano, organ, and classical guitar—and these scholarships are available to all students regardless of major.

 For music scholarship audition questions, please contact: